+Open the inlet isolation valve on one of the dryers.
 The pressure reading on one of the gauges should be the same as the panel.
 The other gauge will normally read 0 psig, and airflow will be coming from the dryer purge exhaust muffler.

-It is possible in Automatic mode that the outlet dew point may be low enough to activate the purge saving feature.
+It is possible, but unlikely, that the outlet dew point may be low enough to activate the purge saving feature at start-up.
 If the purge saving feature is activated, then both dryer pressure gauges will be at the same pressure as the control panel and there will be no flow from the dryer purge exhaust muffler.